sarahciston/codingcare/posts/guide.md

 ### Build stuff

-Breaking stuff beautifully leads into building new stuff.
+Breaking stuff beautifully leads to building new stuff.

-When the tool you need doesn't exist, build it.
-Make it from existing tools scrapped for parts.
-Build it with duct tape and spitballs and a new programming language you teach yourself along the way.

-Build it to prove to yourself that it can exist.
+Build something to prove to yourself that it can exist or it should.

-Build it as an offering for others to share.
+Build it as an offering for others.

-Build it to show that building is for anyone.
+Build something to show that building is for anyone.
 These objects are instruction manuals for hope.

+When the tool you need for building doesn't exist, build that too.
+Make it from existing tools you scrapped for parts.

-Write it out on paper if we don't know how to build it with code.
+When you don't know the programming language you need for what you're building, trust you can pick up just enough of it to get by along the way.
+Write it out on paper if you don't know how to build it with code.
+Show it to a friend who can point you in a new direction.

-Systerserver building [xxx]

-If we can't find an example, if we wonder why it doesn't exist, we know this means we might be the ones who should bring it to life.
-If it does exist, we also ask if it should.

-We reverse-engineer it, run it backwards.
-We learn from others' tutorials, combine them, and modify them, liberally.

-We break code to learn how it works, to see if it could work a different way, to see if its not working makes it sing out with poetry.
-We write it out on paper if we don't know how to say it with code. [htmlEnergy]
+Find an example that looks enough like what you imagine to extrapolate.
+When you can't find a tutorial, don't assume it can't be done.
+Don't assume it isn't meant to be done.
+This means you might be the one to do it.

+Try asking with new language, asking a friend with a different background, asking with hands in the dirt, asking while tinkering on another project in another medium, asking while doodling or napping.
+Take breaks, but keep asking until answers circle back.
+Write it out on paper, draw it, sing it, dance it out.

+### Go slow

+*Persistence is a rhythm not a slog.*

+I have learned from many communities building transfeminist infrastructures that slow and embodied and connected "art that surfaces the hitherto invisible labor of service, care, and maintenance" has a place in coding communities as both a practical tool and a critique of institutions. [^Kleesattel] Community and transfeminist server networks and collectives like Constant, Lurk, Rosa, [Systerserver](https://systerserver.net/), [varia](https://vvvvvvaria.org/en/pages/about.html) [XXXmakelinks]

+"A Wishlist for Trans*feminist Servers" (continuously updated and retitled since 2014) includes

+>"... radically question the conditions for serving and service; they experiment with changing client-server, user-device and guest-host-ghost relations where they can.
+Who is serving whom?
+Who is serving what?
+What is serving whom?
+Are they being served?"

+> "... do not serve every body; they continuously re-negotiate what counts as accessible.
+They respond to the fluctuating abilities, embodied knowledges and genealogies of their care-takers and users."

+> "... reject generalized definitions of efficiency, efficacy, ease-of-use, transparency, scalability, accessibility, inclusion, optimization and immediacy because they are often traps."

+[^Kleesattel]: Kleesattel, Ines.
+2021.
+"Situated Aesthetics for Relational Critique: On Messy Entanglements from Maintenance Art to Feminist Server Art." in Aesthetics of the Commons.
+Eds Cornelia Sollfrank, Felix Stalder, and Susha Niederberger. @sollfrankAestheticsCommons2021

+Read more at [A Traversal Network of Feminist Servers](https://vvvvvvaria.org/en/atnofs-publication.html) @TraversalNetworkFeminista

+Careful slugs @brittonCarefulSlugsCaring2022a

+This is how we do it even
 ### how we do it
 ### even when we don't know how
 ### why we do it anyway